woochann/SQL-Pizza-Sales-Project/README.md

 ## Overview

 This repository provides SQL scripts for:
-- Creating and setting up a `pizza_sales` database.
+## Overview

+The **Pizza Sales Database** project offers a set of SQL scripts to manage and analyze a database for pizza sales.
+It includes:

-- Defining tables for customers, pizzas, orders, and order items.
+- **Database Setup**: Create tables for customers, pizzas, orders, and order items.
-- Performing data exploration and analysis on pizza sales data.
+- **Data Exploration**: Basic queries to explore the data, like counting customers and listing pizza types.
+- **Advanced Analysis**: Queries to analyze sales trends, customer spending, pizza popularity, and revenue insights.

+### Key Features

+- **Understand Customer Behavior**: Identify top customers and their spending habits.
+- **Track Pizza Sales**: See which pizzas are most popular and profitable.
+- **Analyze Revenue**: Review monthly and regional revenue to optimize strategies.

+Use this project to gain insights into your pizza sales and make data-driven decisions.

+For questions or more details, please refer to the [Contact](#contact) section below.

 ## Database Schema